 In the GI-MAP test, normal values are greater than 500 μ/g, with a measure between 200-500 μ/g indicating a decrease in pancreatic output.
 Anything less than 200 μ/g is considered insufficiency.

-In my clinical practice, I’ve found that about 40 percent of people with Hashimoto’s taking the GI-MAP assay have a low level of fecal pancreatic elastase.
+In my recent review of data from over 300 GI-MAP tests done on people with Hashimoto’s, I’ve found that about 73 percent of people with Hashimoto’s had suboptimal levels of fecal pancreatic elastase.

 The Issue with Conventional Treatments

 Digestive enzyme deficiencies are often overlooked and not diagnosed by conventional practitioners.

 Too often, doctors will simply prescribe proton pump inhibitors (PPIs) at the first sign of gastric distress, which in many cases is the opposite of what is needed (such as in instances of low stomach acid).
 This is what happened to me for years, and I often heard about it from my previous clients, many of whom had been prescribed PPIs for their symptoms.

 Others may start down a road of being evaluated for irritable bowel issues, or other conditions.

 Both pancreatic enzyme deficiencies and chronic pancreatitis are often hard to diagnose and may just progress over the years.
 Unless someone presents with the weight loss and severe diarrhea pattern seen with the more advanced condition of EPI, there may be no pancreas-specific diagnosis for some time (despite many invasive tests to the stomach, intestinal tract, and bowels).

 This is unfortunate, as EPI may not be diagnosed until the pancreas loses some 90 percent of its enzyme production!
 That’s a long time to feel miserable with a chronic disease that can also cause osteopenia, anemia and more.